jacol/pygraylogsimple/README.md

 # pygraylogsimple
-Simple graylog lib that use offsets and limits
+Simple graylog lib that use offsets and limits to download all data (by default Graylog API limits messages to 150).
+I used pycurl to fetch data and ThreadPool for multithreading.

 ## Usage

-Initialize class with username, password, host and limit for each request to API
+Initialize class with username, password, host, limit for each request to API and logger function that accepts string as argument (optional)

-`api = pygraylogsimple.PyGraylogSimple('user', 'pass', 'http://<host>:<port>', 100)`
+`api = pygraylogsimple.PyGraylogSimple('user', 'pass', 'http://<host>:<port>', 100, <logger_func>)`

 Call function with query and date_time from and to